Traffic Topology

 01-Topology

-• ① Switch Query Area: If there are multiple storage areas in the previous data, you can quickly switch areas for data queries.
+• ① Switch Query Region: If there are multiple storage regions for the data, you can quickly switch regions for querying

-• Note: If the query criteria are not grouped, there is no Switch TOP Data function.
+• Note: If the query criteria are not grouped, the Switch TOP Data function is unavailable

-• ② Switch Top Data: Sort the main metric values of the nodes in descending order based on the grouping.
+• ② Switch Top Data: Sorts grouped nodes in descending order based on the primary metric value

-• Note: If the query criteria are not grouped, there is no Switch TOP Data function.
+• Note: If the query criteria are not grouped, the Switch TOP Data function is unavailable

-• ③ Expand Table: Click to expand or close the table.
-For details, please refer to the [Expand Table] section.
+• ③ Expand Table: Click to expand or collapse the table.
+For details, see the Expand Table section

-• ④ Modify Metrics: You can modify the metrics.
-For details, please refer to the [Modify Metrics] section.
+• ④ Modify Metrics: Allows you to change the displayed metrics.
+For details, see the Modify Metrics section

-• ⑤ Settings: Click to set the traffic topology.
-For details, please refer to the [Settings] section.
+• ⑤ Settings: Click to configure the traffic topology.
+For details, see the Settings section

-• ⑥ Delete: This is a Dashboard capability.
-If you do not need to display this traffic topology in the Dashboard, you can click the delete button to remove it.
+• ⑥ Delete: A Dashboard feature.
+If you do not want to display this traffic topology in the dashboard, click delete to remove it

-• ⑦ Manually Supplement Resource Relationship Mode: In this mode, you can manually add paths between nodes.
+• ⑦ Manual Resource Relationship Mode: In this mode, you can manually add paths between nodes

-• ⑧ Waterfall/Free Topology: Supports switching the display form of the topology.
-Free topology is generally used for scenarios with many nodes and complex paths; waterfall topology is generally used for scenarios with fewer nodes and simpler paths.
+• ⑧ Waterfall/Free Topology: Switch between topology display styles.
+Free topology is generally used for scenarios with many nodes and complex paths; waterfall topology is used for fewer nodes and simpler paths

-• ⑨ Auto Layout: The system arranges the nodes in a tree structure based on the path access relationships.
+• ⑨ Auto Layout: The system arranges nodes in a tree structure based on path relationships

-• ⑩ Random Layout: The system arranges the nodes in a star structure.
+• ⑩ Random Layout: The system arranges nodes in a star structure

-• ⑪ Save Topology: This is a Dashboard capability.
-After modifying the traffic topology, you can choose the Save Topology button to save the changes, such as remembering the time range, topology position, topology configuration, and variable template values.
+• ⑪ Save Topology: A Dashboard feature.
+After modifying the traffic topology, you can click Save Topology to save changes such as time range, topology position, topology configuration, and variable template values

-• ⑫ Legend: You can open the legend to view the meanings of icons and lines.
-For details, please refer to the [Legend] section.
+• ⑫ Legend: Open the legend to view the meaning of icons and lines.
+For details, see the Legend section

 #1.1.2 Hover TIP